Silvergriffon/SolastaFaceUnlock/README.md

 # SolastaFaceUnlock

-This mod unlocks 55 NPC faces and makes them available for character creation.
-Finally, you can look just like NPC_TavernGuy!
+This mod unlocks the following and makes them available for character creation:

+54 NPC faces

-Also unlocks 1 new skin color and 3 different glowing eyes.
+1 New skin color

-As of version 0.1.0, this mod now unlocks Sorcerer body decorations for all character classes, and allows all Sorcerer origins to choose any of them (or none).
-Includes glowing body decoration color options.
+3 Different glowing eye colors

+4 "Eye Styles" (new category with default plus 3 eye models from the Sorcerer update)

+3 Body Decorations (Sorcerer body decorations now for all character classes)

+16 Glowing Body decoration color options

 Disclaimer: Some faces may not work with all beard shapes!

-KNOWN ISSUE: The female vampire face will cause your character to float instead of walk.
-This also messes with the main hand weapon attachment point as your hands are in a position that is not conducive to holding most items.

 # How to Compile